G-Core/product-documentation/documentation/account-settings/billing/trial-conditions.md

 The trial period allows you to test the service for free for a limited time, regardless of the plan you choose.
 Not all services offer a trial period.
 The table below shows which services offer trials, and any related conditions or comments.

-To find information on specific services and tariffs, check <a href="https://gcore.com/pricing/edge-network" target="_blank">Gcore Pricing</a> or your control panel.
+To find information on specific services and tariffs, check <a href="https://gcore.com/pricing/edge-network" target="_blank">Gcore Pricing</a> or the Gcore Customer Portal.

 <table>
 <thead>